Commonly Asked Questions about Academic Advising in the College of Engineering and Computing

 You can view your advisor's information on your registration checklist in Self-Service Carolina.
 If you have a faculty advisor, their information may or may not appear at the top of your degree audit in DegreeWorks.

-First-year students can schedule an appointment online via EAB Pathfinder.
+First-year students can schedule an appointment online via EAB Navigate.

-All other students should first check to see if their advisor is using the EAB Pathfinder program to schedule an appointment.
+All other students should first check to see if their advisor is using the EAB Navigate system to schedule an appointment.
 If not they should contact their advisor directly.

 Freshmen advisement in the Fall semester typically occurs from the last week of September through the first of November.
 For all other classifications, advisement typically occurs the two weeks following fall break.